dwagelaar/TTC2011/README.txt

 The ATL console shows the execution results.
 The generated model is called "Graph2.xmi".

+To run graphTopologyMigrate.atl:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> graphTopologyMigrate" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "Graph3.xmi".

+To run graphSimpleMigrate2.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> graphSimpleMigrate2" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "graphSimpleMigrate2-result.xmi".

+To run graphTopologyMigrate2.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> graphTopologyMigrate2" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "graphTopologyMigrate2-result.xmi".

 Task 2.5: Delete Node with Specific Name and its Incident Edges
 ---------------------------------------------------------------

 This task deletes all nodes named "n1".
-The provided ATL and SimpleGT solutions also perform the optional task of deleting all incident edges of the "n1" nodes:
+ATL and SimpleGT solutions are also provided to perform the optional task of deleting all incident edges of the "n1" nodes:
+- graphDeleteN1.atl copies all graph elements, except for the "n1" nodes
-- graphDeleteN1.atl copies all graph elements, except for the "n1" nodes and their incident edges
+- graphDeleteN1Incident.atl copies all graph elements, except for the "n1" nodes and their incident edges
+- graphDeleteN1Inplace.simplegt deletes all "n1" nodes
-- graphDeleteN1Inplace.simplegt deletes all "n1" incident edges, then deletes all "n1" nodes
+- graphDeleteN1IncidentInplace.simplegt deletes all "n1" incident edges, then deletes all "n1" nodes

 To run graphDeleteN1.atl:
 1. Select "Run -> Run Configurations..." from the main menu.